-- 1. Undergraduate Application for Admission accompanied by a nonrefundable \$25 (U.S. dollars) application fee; - Official transcripts from all schools previously attended (high school and college).
+- 1. Completed online International Undergraduate Application for Admission; and - 2.
+Official transcripts from all schools previously attended (high school and college).

 These transcripts, if not in English, must be translated into English by an official translation service.
-Submit course content descriptions of any courses for which you wish to receive transfer credit); and - 3.
-Evaluation by a recognized, expert service or qualified AUM individual(s) in the field of foreign credential evaluations and international admissions as follows: - a.
+(Submit course content descriptions of any courses for which you wish to receive transfer credit); and

+- 3. Evaluation by a recognized, expert service or qualified AUM individual(s) in the field of foreign credential evaluations and international admissions as follows: - a.
 For first-time freshmen: A document-by-document evaluation that the foreign credential is equivalent to a U.S. secondary school diploma and indicates a minimum 2.3 grade-point average on a 4.0 scale. - b.
 For transfer students: A course-by-course evaluation of academic credentials that indicates a minimum GPA of 2.0 on a 4.0 scale.
-Please contact the Office of International Education Services for a list of approved credential evaluators.
+Please contact the Office of International Affairs for a list of approved credential evaluators.
 Exceptions: - i.
 Students enrolling in programs that are included in a contract between AUM and a foreign government/institution and/or U.S. military organization. - ii.
 International transfer students who have 24 semester hours of college level work from an accredited U.S. college or university and no transfer credit from outside the U.S. and who meet AUM's transfer admission eligibility requirements. - 4.
-Satisfactory completion of any one of the following: - a.
-The Test of English as a Foreign Language (TOEFL).
-The minimum acceptable score for admission is 500 for paper-based testing (including the Auburn or AUM Institutional TOEFL) or 61 for Internet-based testing.
-The TOEFL results should be sent directly to the International Admissions Officer by the testing agency and must not be more than 2 years old. - b.
-The International English Language Testing System (IETLS).
-The minimum acceptable score for admission is 5.0.
-IETLS results should be sent directly to the international admissions officer by the testing agency and must not be more than 2 years old. - c.
-Michigan English Language Assessment Battery (MELAB).
-The minimum acceptable score for admission is 69.
-MELAB results should be sent directly to the international admissions officer by the testing agency and must not be more than 2 years old. - d.
-Scholastic Aptitude Test (SAT).
-The minimum acceptable score for admission is 450 on the Critical Reading section only. - e.
-American College Testing Program (ACT).
-The minimum acceptable score for admission is 18 on the English section only. - f.
-Completion of an Auburn University at Montgomery English as a Second Language (ESL) program along with certification by the director of the ESL program that the student has achieved sufficient English proficiency for college level academic courses.
+Satisfactory completion of any one of the following as evidence of English proficiency: